libondev/debugger-for-console/README.md

   // Insert scope symbols in the debug statement "debugger-for-console.symbols": false,

+  // Show variables and logos in rows.
+(Very effective when the content is long.)
+  "debugger-for-console.outputNewline": false,

   // Is it possible to output only one parameter.
   // The log output method in some languages does not support multiple functions, such as `Java` "debugger-for-console.onlyOutputVariable": "auto",